mbalcer-lanl/blastforge/examples/PPO/README.md

 ## Overview

 This example trains a Reinforcement Learning (RL) model using the Proximal Policy Optimization (PPO) algorithm.
+A surrogate model is trained
-A reward network is pretrained to learn the reward from the environment and used when training the policy network in the PPO algorithm.
+A value network is pretrained to learn the value from the environment and used to initialize the weights of the value network in the PPO algorithm.

 ---